 The Most Rev. Mark Leonard Bartchak was ordained a Bishop and installed as the eighth Bishop of the Diocese of Altoona-Johnstown on April 19, 2011, at the Cathedral of the Blessed Sacrament in Altoona.

-Bishop Bartchak was born January 1, 1955 in Cleveland, Ohio.
-He is the son of Rosemary (nee: Beck) Bartchak-Shay of Garfield Heights, OH, and the late Leonard Bartchak.
+Bishop Bartchak was born January 1, 1955, in Cleveland, Ohio.
+He is the son of the late Leonard Bartchak and the late Rosemary (nee: Beck) Bartchak-Shay.
 His mother’s ethnic background is German and Irish and his father’s background is Polish.
 (In the Polish language, the family name is Bartczak.)
 Bishop Bartchak’s parents were founding members of St. Monica Parish in Garfield Heights, OH where he was baptized.

 Bishop Bartchak is the 5thof eight children.
 His sisters and brothers are Susan M. Gardner (husband David) of Hockessin, DE; Barbara A. Barron (husband David) of Plano, TX; Michael B. Bartchak, of Woodbridge, VA; Philip F. Bartchak (fiancée Sharon) of Pittsburgh, PA; Matthew G. Bartchak (wife Michelle) of Chardon, OH; Elizabeth T. Parsons (husband James) of Willoughby, OH; and Laura J. Tobergte (husband Mark) of Galloway, OH.
 He has many nieces and nephews and several great nieces and nephews.